-EXCEEDS EXPECTATIONS: Must Exceed Expectations in any 2 categories of evaluation and at least Meet Expectations in remaining 1 category.
-One the two categories must be Research & Scholarship.
+EXCEEDS EXPECTATIONS: Must Exceed Expectations in 2 categories of evaluatiob (one of the two categories must be Research & Scholarship) and at least Meet Expectations in the remaining 1 category.

 MEETS EXPECTATIONS: Must at least Meet Expectations in all 3 categories of evaluation (but does not Exceed Expectations).